-These 7 areas are used to plan your child’s learning and activities.
-The professionals teaching and supporting your child will make sure that the activities are also suited to your child’s unique needs.
+These seven areas help to plan your child’s learning and activities.
+Those teaching and supporting your child will make sure that activities suit to your child’s unique needs.

 Age 2 - progress check

-When your child is between the age of 2 and 3, practitioners must review their progress, and provide you with a short-written summary of their development in the prime areas.
-This progress check must identify their strengths, and any areas where their progress is less than expected.
+When your child is between the age of 2 and 3, practitioners must review your child's progress.
+They will provide you with a written summary of your child's development in the prime areas.
+The check will identify strengths, and any areas where progress is less than expected.

 Age 5 - Assessment at the end of the EYFS